-Not for the first time in 2017 we saw a young gun win in Nevada – this time the American, Patrick Cantlay, and so attention turns to an event which has delivered some unusual winners in the past too.
+Not for the first time in 2016 we saw a 100/1+ winner last week in Nevada – this time the Aussie, Rod Pampling, at 150/1, and so attention turns to an event which has delivered some unusual winners in the past too.

 This week we’re heading to Playa Del Carmen to the El Camaleon club, a venue which witnessed Graeme McDowell’s surprise triumph in 2015 in a play-off over Russell Knox and Jason Bohn.
 It’s going to be humid and windy – this is a coastal-lying track – and we fancy that those with experience playing Links golf, and those from the South Coast of America, will flourish.